 Nuclear-thermal Isp is dependent on the temperature of the fuel elements.
 Achieving an Isp much greater than about 1000 seconds using a solid-core nuclear-thermal engine rapidly becomes infeasible because the propellant can no longer cool the fuel elements enough to prevent them from melting.
 Supplemental cooling - for example, coolant flowing through plumbing within the engine to pick up its excess heat and then through large cooling fins to radiate that heat into space - becomes increasingly necessary, boosting spacecraft weight.
-The NASA LeRC team found that, for really high Isps, the heaviest gas-core engine system would be its cooling system.
+The NASA LeRC team found that, for high Isps as high as 1000 seconds, the heaviest element of a solid-core nuclear-thermal engine system would be its cooling system.
 Increased weight would mean more costly heavy-lift rockets to place the spacecraft's components into space for assembly as well as reduced engine performance.

 Gas-core nuclear-thermal propulsion promised a way around the "temperature barrier."
-In a gas-core engine, uranium would take the form of an incandescent ball of plasma in which nuclear fission would take place.
-The uranium fuel element (the plasma ball) would operate at a temperature far above the point at which a solid-core uranium fuel element would vaporize - and that would be exactly as it should be.
+In a gas-core nuclear engine, uranium would take the form of an incandescent ball of plasma in which nuclear fission would take place.
+The uranium fuel element would operate at a temperature far above the point at which a solid-core uranium fuel element would vaporize - and that would be exactly as planned.